yoichitgy/hugo_yoichitgy/content/post/2015-08-27-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part1-introduction.md

 ## ReactiveCocoa

 MVVM propagates events from Model to ViewModel and ViewModel to View.
 We are going to use ReactiveCocoa to handle the events.
-The framework provides APIs for composing and transforming event streams.
-Without ReactiveCocoa, events are represented by delegate methods, callback closures, `UIControl` actions, or KVO (Key-Value Observation).
+The framework provides APIs to compose and transform event streams.
+Without ReactiveCocoa, events are represented by delegate methods, callback closures, UIControl actions, or KVO (Key-Value Observation).
 We had to write a different way of handling to each type of events.
 With ReactiveCocoa, an event is represented by `Event` and event streams are represented by `Signal` or `SignalProducer`.
 We can handle the events in the same abstracted way regardless of the original source of events.
-We will take advantage of the simplicity of the events with ReactiveCocoa.
-If you are new to ReactiveCocoa, it is recommended to read the following articles before proceeding to the next blog post.
+From the next blog post, we will take advantage of the simplicity of the events with ReactiveCocoa.
+If you are new to ReactiveCocoa, it is recommended to read the following articles before proceeding to the next post.

 ### References